techbelle/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.explain().find({name: 'Pilot'})

 The `explain()` method can be used with any command that could use an index, like `aggregate`, `update`, etc.

-## Replication ##
-MongoDB replication works in some ways similarly to how relational database replication works.
-All production deployments should be replica sets, which consist of ideally three or more servers that hold the same data.
-Writes are sent to a single server, the primary, from where it's asynchronously replicated to every secondary.
-You can control whether you allow reads to happen on secondaries or not, which can help direct some special queries away from the primary, at the risk of reading slightly stale data.
-If the primary goes down, one of the secondaries will be automatically elected to be the new primary.
-Again, MongoDB replication is outside the scope of this book.

-## Sharding ##
-MongoDB supports auto-sharding.
-Sharding is an approach to scalability which partitions your data across multiple servers or clusters.
-A naive implementation might put all of the data for users with a name that starts with A-M on server 1 and the rest on server 2.
-Thankfully, MongoDB's sharding capabilities far exceed such a simple algorithm.
-Sharding is a topic well beyond the scope of this book, but you should know that it exists and that you should consider it, should your needs grow beyond a single replica set.

-While replication can help performance somewhat (by isolating long running queries to secondaries, and reducing latency for some other types of queries), its main purpose is to provide high availability.
-Sharding is the primary method for scaling MongoDB clusters.
-Combining replication with sharding is the prescribed approach to achieve scaling and high availability.

 ## Stats ##
 You can obtain statistics on a database by typing `db.stats()`.
 Most of the information deals with the size of your database.
 You can also get statistics on a collection, say `unicorns`, by typing `db.unicorns.stats()`.
 Most of this information relates to the size of your collection and its indexes.
 If you are using Atlas, there are multiple metrics screens showing you the same stats data in graphical format over time.